History of Cynthia Nixon in Timeline

 April 2008: Nixon Announces Battle with Breast Cancer

-In April 2008, Cynthia Nixon announced her battle with breast cancer in an interview with Good Morning America and since then, she has become a breast cancer activist.
+In April 2008, Cynthia Nixon announced her battle with breast cancer in an interview with Good Morning America and has since become a breast cancer activist.

 In 2008, Cynthia Nixon received the Muse Award presented by the New York Women in Film & Television.